andrewhanksqa/dalek-browser-chrome/README.md

 }]
 ```

-If you would like to test Chrome Canary oder Chromium releases, you can simply apply a snd. argument,
+If you would like to test Chrome Canary or older Chromium releases, you can simply apply a snd. argument,
 which defines the browser type:

 ```
 $ dalek mytest.js -b chrome:canary
 ```

-for canary, and if you would like to use chromium, just append `:chromium`:
+for Canary, and if you would like to use Chromium, just append `:chromium`:

 ```
 $ dalek mytest.js -b chrome:chromium